PPLC/grainfield/README.md

 > Simplified version of the collective experiment created at the MusicTechFest in Berlin during the _Hack The Audience_ workshop (cf. [201605-musictechfest-grain-field](https://github.com/collective-soundworks-workshops/201605-musictechfest-grain-field))

-todo:
+Project:
 - add waveform to client
-- add output for stereo oder multichannel soundsystem in addition to mobiles
+- add output for stereo or multichannel soundsystem in addition to mobiles

-stolen Text:
+original Text:
 To install the application (requires node.js and optionally git):

 check out the repository using git or download and unzip the code